 Little Venice is really little.
 I kept thinking it was a large area of the city, like the Portobello neighborhood of London or the Chelsea neighborhood of Manhattan.
 But it's quite small and the canal isn't very long!
 But it's still one of the best things to do in Colmar and you can spend at least an hour exploring it and meandering through the nearby streets and alleys.

 I walked past a sign advertising a boat ride when I was walking around looking for what to do in Colmar.
 It only cost six euros and was led by a great guide who grew up in the area.
 I was able to get a lot of great photos from the canal perspective and gain insight into some city facts, its annual events, culture, Colmar France history, and learn more about present-day tourism from the guide.

 8. There's Free Wifi in Some Parts of Town

-I noticed the Wifi station pictured below near one of the most “famous” bridges of Little Venice, close to Le Petite Venise restaurant I ate at.
-If you’re like me and often rely on wifi when traveling abroad, as opposed to cell carrier plans, this is vital amongst the Colmar tips and tricks to know when visiting this Fairy Tale city.
+I noticed the Wifi station pictured below near one of the most “famous” bridges of Little Venice, close to Le Petite Venise restaurant where I had dinner.
+If you're like me and often rely on wifi when traveling abroad, as opposed to cell carrier plans, this is vital amongst the Colmar tips and tricks to know when visiting this Fairy Tale city.
 (Yet modern in this way, I suppose!)

-9. Old Town Center has Minimal Convenience Stores
+9. Old Town Center Doesn't Have Many Convenience Stores